 The experiment was conducted at Dara Otilcho (Abera Gelede substation) and Teticha district (Teticha 02 Farmers Training Center), during the 2024/2025 main cropping season.
 The districts are among the major wheat-growing areas of the Sidama Region and were selected based on the production potential of wheat and the high population of weed species that may affect wheat yield reduction.
 The two experimental sites are geographically located at 06O 29’ 59’’N and 038o 24’59’’ E (Abera Gelede substation) and 06O 55’76’’ N and 038O 52’ 36’’ E (Teticha 02 FTC).
 The sites are found at 2697 (Abera gelede) and 2681 meters above sea level (Teticha 02 FTC).

 Abera Gelede station is located around 100km from Hawassa, a regional city, and 375km from the capital city of Addis Ababa, Ethiopia.
 The geographical position of the district, where Abera Gelede station is located at the Dara Otilcho district, geographically lies at 38°38’–38°51’ E and 6°36’–6°54’ N, and the altitude ranges from 1200-2900 meters above sea level (masl) and specifically the experimental site is elevated 2752masl.
 The annual temperatures of the district range from 19°C to 28°C. The area is characterized by three traditional classified seasons: long rainy seasons extending from May to June, short rainy seasons ranging from September to November, and dry seasons extending from December to April.
 Teticha 02 FTC is located in the Teticha district, recently separated from the Hula district.
 Teticha district has a “dega” or cool zone climate and is 361 km from Addis Ababa, the country’s capital, and 88km from Hawassa, the regional capital.
-The soils are sandy-loam with a Ph of 5.2.
+The soils are sandy-loam with a pH of 5.2.

 Figure 1.
 Map of study area